Essential Information

 This two-day festival has been expertly curated by Gabriel Dedji and Faruq Adigun- talented

-artists and musicians from London- in collaboration with Royal Museums Greenwich's Youth Programme, celebrating young talent from south and east London.
+artists, musicians, producers and creative explorers from London- in collaboration with Royal Museums Greenwich's Youth Programme, celebrating young talent from south and east London.

 Expect a diverse programme of energetic, communal sound across Jazz, UK underground